veeambestpractise/best-practices-guide/resource_planning/repository_type_smb.md

 # SMB Repository

-While an SMB repository (also called CIFS, even if this term is technically wrong) is often considered to provide less performance than direct attached storage, it still can provide very good results as a repository due to leveraging Veeam’s load-balancing technology for write operations, as explained in the next sections.
+While an SMB repository is often considered to provide less performance than direct attached storage, it still can provide very good results as a repository due to leveraging Veeam’s load-balancing technology for write operations, as explained in the next sections.

 ## Gateway Server